leungy23/helloworld_zkSNARK/README.md

 I used the ZOKRATES plugin with remix - which works nicely.

-Update - i edited it for an 'age verification' solution/use case but it doesnt really work as expected, the zkSNARK is fine, and the proof works, but the circuit needs some work/refinement as there is something i am not understanding :)
+Update - I edited it for an 'age verification' solution/use case but it doesnt really work as expected, the zkSNARK is fine, and the proof works, but the circuit needs some work/refinement.